Blackcipher101/Blackcipher101/README.md

 ### Welcome to my lair : :neckbeard:

-Hi there So you reached here.:wave:.
+Hi.:wave: Happy stalking 😄.
-So right now I am working on Deep Learning and ROS.
+I am Nehal aka Blackcipher101.I experience working on Computer Vision and W.b Dev.I am right now working on Deep Learning and ROS.
 I am also been reading up on human psychology.
 If you don't find me infront of the screen I will neck-deep in books based on astronomy :satellite:.

 - I am from Goa, India.:india: